-Should the forecast of domestic consumption for 2011 prove to be close to the actual (available in provisional form in May 2012), this would give UK producers a share of total consumption of over 40%.
+The forecast of domestic consumption for 2011 made in the March 2012 report, which proved to be close to the actual, would have given UK producers a share of total consumption of over 40%.
+The actual share for 2011 was 40.7%, as shown in chart 12 later in this updated report.